castle-engine/cge-www/htdocs/wp/wp-content/plugins/wp-discord-post/readme.txt

 add_action( 'publish_book', array( WP_Discord_Post::instance()->post, 'send_post' ), 10, 2 );
 `

+= Privacy Info =

+This plugin  sends private user data to Discord.
+Different data are sent based on what features you use:

+* Posts: Author name
+* Contact Forms: Any user data collected via the form
+* Orders: Customer full name

+Once the data are sent they are under Discord's control and the plugin cannot remove them from their servers.

+Learn more about Discord's privacy policy at https://discordapp.com/privacy.

 = Developers Resources =

 WP Discord Post comes with some hooks that you can use to customize how the plugin works.
 Here is a list of them: